devMainak/bestseller-Frontend/README.md

 # 📚 Bookstore Full-Stack Web App

 A responsive and dynamic bookstore application built using modern web technologies.
-This application allows users to browse, search, and purchase books, manage their shopping wishlis, carts, and handle user addresses.
+This application allows users to browse, search, and purchase books, manage their shopping wishlist, cart, and handle user addresses.
 The app is powered by a **React + Redux** frontend and a **Node.js + Express.js** backend with **MongoDB** as the database.

 ---